IT Maintenance Schedules That Actually Work

 Quarterly IT Maintenance Tasks

 Vendor and supplier review means checking your IT vendor contracts.
 Are you paying for services you no longer use?
 Are there better deals available?
 Are your vendors meeting their SLAs?
 This review should include cloud services, internet connectivity, telephony, and any managed IT services.
-Understanding what your IT support contract actually covers can help you identify gaps in vendor coverage.
+Understanding what an IT support contract actually covers can help you identify gaps in vendor coverage and avoid unexpected costs.

 Security posture review means reviewing your security controls against current best practices.
 Are your firewall rules still appropriate?
 Have any new threats emerged that require new controls?
 Have any compliance requirements changed?
 This does not need to be a full penetration test every quarter, but it should be a structured review of controls.